Print-ready cheat sheet

 warehouse

 The live database connection (Snowflake in this lab).
-When dbt Wizard reads from "the warehouse," it is running a query against the real tables, not the dbt manifest.
+"Reading from the warehouse" means querying real tables, not the dbt manifest.

 ref()

 The dbt Jinja function that points one model at another.
-Using ref('orders') instead of a hardcoded table name is what gives dbt its lineage graph and its environment-portability.
+Using ref('orders') instead of a hardcoded table name gives dbt its lineage graph and environment portability.

 grain